igor-vovk/connect-rpc-scala/README.md

 * [How to work with ZIO](docs/integrating-with-zio.md)
 * [How to implement Kubernetes health checks](docs/kubernetes-health-checks.md)

-Also, check `examples/` directory for more examples of how to use the library.
+Check `examples/` directory for more examples of using the library.

 ## Development